-Students will have 25GB of storage in their online LMU Skydrive account that they can access both from any internet connected computer.
+Students are encouraged to sign up for a Microsoft Onedrive account, which will have 25GB of storage they can access both from any internet connected computer.
 While this is available for every student, we also encourage each student to have a USB Drive available, and to keep any urgently needed files on those drives.
 USB Drives can be purchased for less than \$10.00